danse-inelastic/pyre/docs/pyreTutorials.rst

 Apparently this feature is very useful since you can switch the computation engine easily with pyre applications.
-For example, if you have an application that do parametric fitting and this application makes use of a optimizer.
-You can declare an "optimizer" facility and easily use pyre machineries to order the application to use different optimizers implemented using different algorithms.
+For example, if you have an application that does parametric fitting and this application makes use of a optimizer, you can declare an "optimizer" facility and use pyre's internal component-handling machinery to tell the application to switch optimizers from the command line.